 Are you renovating your bathroom?
 Floor-to-ceiling tile designs are an extraordinary way to make any bathroom look luxurious.
-From complex patterns and designs in small tiles, to expansive, wide open large format tiles, floor-to-ceiling really makes the tile itself shine.
-Here’s what you need to know if you want to incorporate this trend into your bathroom design.
+From complex patterns and designs in small tiles, to expansive, wide open large format tiles, bathroom ceiling tiles, floor-to-ceiling really makes the tile itself shine.
+Here’s what you need to know if you want to incorporate floor to ceiling tile into your bathroom design.

 Why is everyone going crazy over floor-to-ceiling bathroom tile?
 It turns out, there are a lot of benefits.
 Floor-to-ceiling bathroom tiles have been traditionally used in European and luxury homes, as a way of creating a “wet room.”
 Some advantages include:

 If you’re renovating your bathroom, it’s worth considering these advantages.
 But how do you design for floor-to-ceiling tile?